PowerOn Auto Provisioning (POAP) automates the process of

 You do not need to deploy a DHCP server if all software image and switch configuration files are on the USB device.

-Deploy a TFTP or HTTP server to host the configuration script.
+Deploy a TFTP server to host the configuration script.

 Deploy one or more servers to host the software images and configuration files.